 1] Restart the Printer

 If your printer stopped working after a recent Windows update, the first troubleshooting step is to restart the printer.
 This simple step can often resolve issues caused by updates.
 To restart your printer, simply turn it off and then back on again.
-If that doesn’t work, try unplugging the printer for a few minutes, then plug it back in.
-Once you’ve done that, check to see if the printer is working properly.

 2] Make sure your printer is connected